 NO. OF POSITIONS:

-New Westminster Fire & Rescue Services (NWFRS) has an exciting opportunity for two accomplished fire service leaders to become a part of the NWFRS exempt senior management team.
+New Westminster Fire & Rescue Services (NWFRS) has an exciting opportunity for an accomplished fire service leader to become a part of the NWFRS exempt senior management team.
 As an Assistant Deputy Fire Chief, you will play a critical leadership role in achieving Fire Department and municipal business goals and objectives.
 The position of Assistant Deputy Fire Chief encompasses broad-based knowledge, skills, and ability relating to the Fire Department and municipal management and supports succession planning.

 Reporting to the Deputy Fire Chief, the Assistant Deputy Fire Chiefs are accountable for key high-level business functions that support administrative and operational programs, services and emergency response activities.
 The Assistant Deputy Chiefs act for the Fire Chief or Deputy Fire Chief in their absence and is available for rotational on-call duty shifts as assigned.
 Performance is evaluated in terms of effective leadership, attainment of stated management objectives and standards and reinforcement of the Fire Department’s Mission, Vision and Values.